SACHokstack/NewsAgent/README.md

 ## 🙏 Acknowledgements

-- MistralAI for OCR technology
+- landingai for OCR technology
 - Groq for NLP processing capabilities
 - Zyphra for voice synthesis technology
 - The open-source community for various libraries and tools